pgzip/pgzip/README.md

 ## History

 Created initially by Vincent Li (@vinlyx), this project is a fork of [https://github.com/vinlyx/mgzip](https://github.com/vinlyx/mgzip).
-We had several bug fixes to implement, but we could not him.
-The `pgzip` team would like to thank Vincent Li (@vinlyx) for his hard work.
-We hope that he will contact us when he discovers this project.
+We had several bug fixes to implement, but we could not contact them.
+The `pgzip` team would like to thank Vincent Li (@vinlyx) for their hard work.
+We hope that they will contact us when they discover this project.